erjieyong/seat_booking_automation/README.md

 # seat_booking_automation
-This is an automation script used to book seats on a website
+This is an automation script used to book seats on a website.
+It involves:
+- interaction with HTML elements
+- interaction with Java Applet
+- headless & nonheadless implementation